Calculate hiking calories by terrain, pack weight and elevation grade. Includes Naismith's Rule, elevation impact and backpacking data — Calculator4U.

 |---|---|---|

-| Cardiovascular | Lower blood pressure, improved heart health, increased endurance | CDC recommends 150+ min/week of moderate activity |
+| Cardiovascular | Reduces resting blood pressure, enhances stroke volume, increases systemic endurance. | The CDC recommends 150+ minutes per week of structured moderate aerobic activity. |